miketaonjo/Cub3D/README.md

 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.

-It is a school team project whose goal is to create a dynamic view inside a 3D maze in the style of the famous Wolfenstein 3D game, the first FPS videogame.
+It is a school team project whose goal is to create a dynamic view inside a 3D maze.
 Made with school graphical library : the MiniLibX.

 We must create our own maps in .cub format and we can create our own textures in .xpm format.